International Astronautical Congress

 The format of the submission should be:

-Sat 2 July 2022 Finalists to present at the BIS UK selection event (Online presentation).
+Sat 11 or 18 May 2024 (TBD) Finalists to present at the BIS UK selection event.

-Entry into the UK selection will be taken to indicate agreement to represent the UK at the IAC2022 in Paris, 18-22 September 2022, if selected.
+Entry into the UK selection will be taken to indicate agreement to represent the UK at the IAC2024 in Milan, Italy, 14-18 October 2024, if selected.

-Winners are responsible for making their own arrangements to attend the IAC2022.
+Winners are responsible for making their own arrangements to attend the IAC2024.

-Each of the two prize-winners will be presented with a cheque at the IAC2022 in Paris, after the student competition has taken place.
+Each of the two prize-winners will be presented with a cheque at the IAC2024 in Milan, after the student competition has taken place.

-The UK Selection is joint-funded by the Institution of Engineering and Technology’s (IET) Satellite Technical Network and the British Interplanetary Society (BIS) and the prize fund is dependent on the location of the International finals.
+The UK Selection is joint-funded by the Institution of Engineering and Technology’s (IET) Satellite Technical Network and the British Interplanetary Society (BIS).

 There are two categories; a) undergraduate and b) postgraduate.